F.A.T.A.L.: LegacyF.A.T.A.L. has an enduring legacy as one of the most poorly received and controversial role-playing games ever released. Ed Grabinowski of Gizmodo said in 2013 that "[t]here is really only one thing F.A.T.A.L. accomplished in its short history, and that is to become the closest thing to a true Lovecraftian presence in the gaming industry". F.A.T.A.L.'s transgression of genre norms has been conceptualized as both a design choice and a sign of incompetence on the part of its creators.

 Not long after the release of the second edition, Hall, the game's primary creator, left the tabletop gaming world and sank into obscurity.
 Little would be heard from the creators of the game until 2014, when co-creator James Hausler agreed to an audio interview with a reviewer.
-Hausler took credit for a number of the game's most infamous aspects, such as the anal circumference tables, the elaborate called-shots combat system, and the majority of the player races—such as the Kinder-Fresser ogre, a species of ogre that exclusively eats virginal human children.
+Hausler took credit for a number of the game's most infamous aspects, such as the anal circumference tables, the elaborate called-shots combat system, and the majority of the player races—such as the Kinder-Fresser ogre, a species of ogre that typically eats virginal human children.
 He also said F.A.T.A.L. was intended to be "highbrow" and incorporate "complex philosophical themes", and to "revolutionise gaming".
 Hausler claimed F.A.T.A.L. was "ahead of the curve" at the time of its creation, and that it had the potential to be a massive commercial success.
 Fatal Games had originally planned to acquire nationwide distribution for the game, which would be followed by a "child-friendly" version and a number of modules and expansions.
 However, the game's copyright was registered solely with Hall; after his disappearance from the gaming scene, Hausler stated that Hall had not returned his calls regarding republication or selling the rights, preventing the game from seeing further release.